alx-sch/miniRT/README.md

 The tangent function defines the "scaling factor" that maps world-space distances to screen-space distances, ensuring that closer objects appear larger and distant objects appear smaller.
 Changing the FOV changes $\tan\left(\frac{\text{FOV}_v}{2}\right)$, which directly affects the scaling.
 A wider FOV results in a smaller tangent value, making objects appear farther away (and vice versa).

 In C, trigonometric functions expect their input angles to be in radians, not degrees.
-Therefore, the FOV angle is converted using the formula $Radians = Degrees \times \frac{\pi}{180}$ in the function below
+Therefore, the FOV angle is converted using the formula $Radians = Degrees \times \frac{\pi}{180}$ in the function for ray direction calculation below.

 ---